Database reference

 - Start returning

-- Begin historical indexing, either from scratch or from where the previous instance left off (crash recovery).
+- Start the backfill, either from scratch or from where the previous instance left off (crash recovery).

 Database schema rules